roed314/FiniteGroups/ProposedSchema.md

 Column         | Type       | Notes
 ---------------|------------|------
-label          | text       | `N.i.dc.e` where `N.i` is the label for the group, `d` is the complex dimension of a character in this orbit, `c` is a lower-case letter code enumerating classes with the same dimension (sorted lexicographically by values on the power classes), and `e` is the number of complex characters in this rational class group          | text       | LMFDB label `N.i` for the group (domain of the homomorphism to GL_n(Q)) cdim           | smallint   | the complex dimension of a character in this rational orbit qdim           | smallint   | the rational dimension (value at 1), equal to `cdim*multiplicity`
+label          | text       | `N.i.dc` where `N.i` is the label for the group, `d` is the complex dimension of a character in this orbit, `c` is a lower-case letter code enumerating classes with the same dimension (sorted lexicographically by values on the power classes) group          | text       | LMFDB label `N.i` for the group (domain of the homomorphism to GL_n(Q)) cdim           | smallint   | the complex dimension of a character in this rational orbit qdim           | smallint   | the rational dimension (value at 1), equal to `cdim*multiplicity`